 - Nominee’s letter of intent, initialed by the nominator (limit 1000 words or 2½-3 double-spaced pages)

 - Letter of recommendation from the nominating Dean (one page)

 All application materials must be submitted through the online submission form.
 AACP will be accepting applications indefinitely with Updates Forthcoming as COVID-19 evolves.

-If you have questions regarding the program, please contact: John Ressler, Director of Academic Programs and Professional Development.
+If you have questions regarding the program, please contact: Kelly Ragucci, Vice President of Professional Development.